 While working with these themes is far from mandatory, they do offer a focal point for schools who wish to address an aspect of forests that is contemporaneous to the global situation.
 Projects can be undertaken and shared and compared with other schools in the network.

-On the 21st of March 2019, the FAO will launch a new theme: forest & education.
+On the 21st of March 2019, the FAO launched a new theme: forest & education.
 We invite you to share this video in order to promote the International Day of Forests.